Medial Axis Aware Learning of Signed Distance Functions: Method

 together with the Ambrosio-Tortorelli loss functional

 where $v: \Omega \to \R$ is a phase field function with $v \approx 1$ away from the jump set and decaying significantly in a transition region of width $\eps$ around the jump set.
 For fixed $\eps$ the first term in $\mathcal{L}_\text{AT}^\eps$ fosters smoothness of the phase field, whereas the second term expresses a preference for $v\approx 1$ on sets of positive Lebesgue measure.
-For $\eps\to 0$ and minimizing tuples $(\phi^\eps,v^\eps)$ the associated Ambrosio-Tortorelli loss $\mathcal{L}_\text{AT}^\eps[v^\eps]$ is expected to converge to the $\mathcal{H}^{d-1}$-area of the gradient jump set of the limit of $\phi^\eps$.
+For $\eps\to 0$ and minimizing tuples $(\phi^\eps,v^\eps)$ the associated Ambrosio-Tortorelli loss $\mathcal{L}_\text{AT}^\eps[v^\eps]$ is expected to converge to the $\mathcal{H}^{d-1}$-area of the gradient jump set of the limit of $\phi^\eps$, due to the coupling induced by $\mathcal{L}_\text{HO}^\eps[\phi,v]$.
 Small values of $v^\eps$ allow for local regularity defects in $D^2\phi^\eps\nabla \phi^\eps$ close to the jump set.
+A weighting of the eikonal loss with $\frac1\eps$ fosters a thin representation of the medial axis, with a preferred width decaying faster than linear in $\eps$.
+Compared to the higher-order term, a scaling with $v^\eps$ is not required, because the intergrand is uniformly bounded.
 In fact, the higher order regularization is active only in direction of the gradient of the SDF approximation and only away from the jump set.
 To render the phase field model for fixed $\eps>0$ wellposed, we add the second term in $\mathcal{L}_\text{HO}^\eps$ as an isotropic regularizer, uniformly weighted with $\eps^2$.

 Finally, we have to ensure for the SDF that $\phi\approx 0$ on $\surface$.
 This is resembled by the reconstruction loss

 Altogether, we obtain the total loss functional

 with positive weights $\gamma_\text{HO}, \gamma_\text{AT}, \gamma_\mathrm{recon}, \gamma_\mathrm{eik}, \gamma_\text{exp}>0$.